HarshKumarGuptagit/Data-Analysis-Projects/Python/Sales Analysis/README.md

 - **Purchase Address**: The address of the customer.

 ## Introduction
+A Supermarket Store in USA has collected data about the shopping of customers from thier store to undrestad the customers shopping pattern.

 The objective of this data analysis project is to extract specific insights about sales.
 Let's explore the answers to the given questions along with the underlying reasons.

 <img src="https://socialmarketingfella.com/wp-content/uploads/2017/08/onlinesales1.png" width='100%'/>